Business leader with split facial expression—one side calm, the other angry—symbolizing the hidden emotional toll of rage addiction in leadership.

 But wait, there’s more!
 Rage addiction can also cloud your judgment, leading to poor decision-making.
 And in the business world, one bad decision can be the differencebetween success and filing for bankruptcy.
 No pressure, right?

-The Science Behind Rage Addiction
+The Brain Chemistry Behind Anger Addiction

 adrenaline